Kuala Lumpur

 Ben van Wijnen

-Kuala Lumpur is all about eating, and the best eating isn't in the air-conditioned restaurants.
+Kuala Lumpur is all about eating, and the best eating isn't in the air-conditioned restaurants, bit outside!
 The best place is eating in Jalan Alor.
 Formerly known as the Red light district of KL.
 The area has since undergone a number of facelifts, and the hosts now cater more to delight the gastronomical passions of its patrons.
 The stalls are parked all along the street.
 It is quite an overwhelming experience for the first timers, who may have some difficulty on deciding where to eat.
 Jalan Alor is a short walk away from the modern shopper’s paradise of the BB Walk and its many malls and plazas.

 On that short walk, something very odd happens – the whole character of the city changes.
 The modern shopper’s paradise melts away, and it’s replaced by something from a past age.